William A. Dembski: Evolution

-Dembski's views on evolution have been a source of considerable controversy within both the mainstream scientific and creationist communities.
 Dembski does not accept universal common descent.
 His mainstream scientific critics have accused him of dishonesty in his representation of scientific facts and writing, and he has also been criticised by the traditional creationist community for not supporting the young Earth creationist position, though this community does defend some of his other arguments.

 Science vs. naturalism

 Dembski objects to the presence of the theory of evolution in a variety of disciplines, presenting intelligent design as an alternative to reductionist materialism that gives a sense of purpose that the unguided evolutionary process lacks and the ultimate significance of ID is its success in undermining materialism and naturalism.
 Dembski has also stated that ID has little chance as a serious scientific theory as long as methodological naturalism is the basis for science.
-Although intelligent design proponents (including Dembski) have made little apparent effort to publish peer-reviewed scientific research to support their hypotheses, in recent years they have made vigorous efforts to promote the teaching of intelligent design in schools.
+Although intelligent design proponents (including Dembski) have made little apparent effort to publish peer-reviewed scientific research to support their hypotheses, in the late 1990s and 2000s, they made vigorous efforts to promote the teaching of intelligent design in schools.
 Dembski is a strong supporter of this drive as a means of making young people more receptive to intelligent design, and said he wants "to see intelligent design flourish as a scientific research program" among a "new generation of scholars" willing to consider the theory and textbooks that include it.

-Intelligent designer

-Dembski's theories do not attempt to explain the origin of the intelligent designer that created the universe, which he argues is unnecessary, since such an intelligent designer is likely outside the dimensions of space and time which are the subject of empirical science.

-He has not had any of his pro-intelligent-design articles published in peer-reviewed mainstream scientific journals.
-While intelligent design proponents often allege that such failure to be published is due to a pro-evolution bias or conspiracy, Dembski himself has said he prefers to disseminate his ideas in non-peer-reviewed media: "I've just gotten kind of blasé about submitting things to journals where you often wait two years to get things into print.
-And I find I can actually get the turnaround faster by writing a book and getting the ideas expressed there.
-My books sell well.
-I get a royalty.
-And the material gets read more."